Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.plan.md

 * Nov 29 12pm, Bahen, in-person:
     * Purpose: Work meeting
     * Finishing touches on the application
-    * Brainstorm ideas anc create the video demo
+    * Brainstorm ideas and create the video demo

 #### Artifacts
  * A screenshot of our Trello Board.